The Art Language

 and rtUnbound

 .
-A port can choose to receive those events whenever a connection for the port is established (rtBound) or dropped (rtUnbound) at run-time.
-Declare a port as a notification port to receive these events.
+A port can receive those events whenever a connection for the port is established (rtBound) or dropped (rtUnbound) at run-time.
+Declare the port as notifying to receive these events.

 capsule Server {